akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The soldiers were gone.

-The basket hung heavily on Beatrice's arms.
+The basket hung heavily on Beatrice’s arms.
 Goosie shifted inside, a soft rustle, a quiet presence.

 The sun had dropped behind the trees; the light was fading, the shadows lengthening.